 A great example of both the ideals and failings of servant leaders is the public sector.
 Elected or otherwise, public officials are unquestionably servants—or at least, they are supposed to be.
 Important figures in the civil sector were surveyed regarding what they think makes a good leader, and nestled among the top four qualities of public servants is selflessness—that is, putting their duty to their constituents ahead of their own interests or gain.

 Now, if the cynic in you is dismissive of public officials proclaiming their selflessness and honesty, bear in mind that, as a leader, you now have the opportunity to either reinforce or contradict these negative stereotypes.

 If you hate seeing your representatives favor friends and supporters just because they can—why accept that from yourself?
 You tire of learning that your elected leaders have been out partying, traveling, and taking every perk available to them instead of working for you —so how often do you reward yourself ahead of your peers?

-To gauge whether you are applying a double standard as a leader, take a critical look at what behavior disgusts and disappoints you in civil servants and elected officials.
-The scale and the setting may be different, but the negative image they create is the same.
+To gauge whether you are applying a double standard as a leader, consider what behavior disgusts and disappoints you in civil servants and elected officials.
+The scale and the setting may differ, but the negative image they create is the same.

 All in This Together

-The leaders developed through this model are too often simply those who wanted to get themselves to the next level, not those who empowered their peers to elevate the whole group.
+The leaders developed through this model are too often simply those who want to get themselves to the next level, not those who empower their peers to elevate the whole group.
 In essence, these leaders are above those they lead.